mintdexdev/testDeploy/README.md

 # Testing

-deployed in digital ocean using this repo
+deploy testing using this repo

-learning from backend series of chai aur code
+current learning from backend series of chai aur code